Rotatrix — The precise 3D trackball for CAD and design

 What's your relationship with Kensington?

 None.
 I purchase every SlimBlade Pro at retail and have no affiliation with Kensington.
 Rotatrix is an independent aftermarket modification of a retail product.
+The modification voids Kensington's original warranty, so Rotatrix includes its own one-year warranty covering the full device.
+Full details are at rotatrix.com/terms.

 Will the software be open source?